cyclr/docs/pages/v2/05-application-connectors/information/vincere-information.md

 {::options parse_block_html="true" /}

 <section class="card">

-## Using Custom Fields
+## Use Custom Fields

-When using custom fields, the mapping of the Field Location will vary based on the custom field's "type".
+When you use custom fields, the Field Location mapping varies based on the custom field type.

-For example when using Candidate custom fields:
+For example, to use Candidate custom fields:

-1. Run the method "Get Candidate Custom Fields" to list the available custom fields
+1. Run the **Get Candidate Custom Fields** method to list the available custom fields.
-2. Pay close attention to the "Key" and "Type" fields in the response
+2. Make note of the `Key` and `Type` fields in the response

-If we now want to add a custom field to "Get Candidate" the Field Location, depending on the custom field's type, would be as follows:
+If you want to add a custom field to **Get Candidate**, the table below shows the **Field Location** you need to use depending on the field type.

 | Custom Field Type  | Field Location                                | Example                |
 | :----------------- | :-------------------------------------------- | :--------------------- |